 Tax on Foreign Source Income

-Under the NHR regime, beneficiaries’ most income from a foreign source is exempt from taxation in Portugal for ten consecutive years.
-It means that if the income is from an external source that has a DTA (Double Taxation Agreement) with Portugal, then the income will not be subject to taxation in Portugal.
+Under the NHR regime, most of the beneficiaries’ income from a foreign source is exempt from taxation in Portugal for ten consecutive years.
+It means that if the income is from an external source, that has a DTA (Double Taxation Agreement) with Portugal, then the income will not be subject to taxation in Portugal.

-- DTA (Double Taxation Treatment): It is a treaty between two or more countries mainly to avoid double taxation of income and property.
-It aims to divide the taxation between the contracting countries in the right way, to avoid tax evasions, to secure the taxpayers’ rights, and to avoid differences.
-You can find the list of countries which have DTA with Portugal:
+- DTA (Double Taxation Treatment): It is a treaty between two or more countries, mainly to avoid double taxation of income and property.
+It aims to divide the taxation between the contracting countries in the right way, to avoid tax evasion, to secure the taxpayers’ rights, and to avoid differences.
+You can find the list of countries that have DTA with Portugal:

 |São Tomé and Principe